c-wilton/c-wilton.github.io/seawatcher/README.md

 NOTE:
 Not all elements are linked yet, for example, the ruler markings are loaded manually and are not yet loaded using the data from the rulerModel.
-But have implemented it with this in mind, hence using MVC.
+But have implemented it with this in mind, by the use of functions and the MVC method.